MonoidMusician/blog/sources/technology.md

 1. Good news: Iʼm so happy that `:focus-visible`{.css} is actually supported now.
   I swear the last time I was doing this stuff I was going to have to implement it myself.
 1. Bugbear: I like using the `<label><input></label>`{.html} pattern, to avoid having to generate an `id`{.er} for the `<input>`{.html}, but that doesnʼt work when the `<input>`{.html} needs to control the visibility of elements with its `:checked`{.css} status.
-  Nobody else seems to like doing this anyways …
+  Nobody else seems to like doing this anyways&nbsp;…
 1. Workaround: Safari on iOS wanted to open the background image^[In light theme, I have a subtle background texture.] on long-press^[Erm, I think itʼs actually called 3D Touch].
-  It was very annoying when scrolling and pausing, so I had to have a fake `{background-image: linear-gradient(transparent, transparent), …}`{.css} appear before the actual background image, since iOS does not want to open up a `linear-gradient`{.fu} image.
+  It was very annoying when scrolling and pausing, so I had to have a fake `{background-image: linear-gradient(transparent, transparent),&nbsp;…}`{.css} appear before the actual background image, since iOS does not want to open up a `linear-gradient`{.fu} image.
 1. Firefox bug: https://aileenrae.co.uk/blog/firefox-scroll-padding-bug/

 ### TODO